 Karl Prybyloski, composer and pianist, is best known for creating maritime atmosphere in his piano compositions.
 His recognisable style, that combines an excellent classical piano technique with wild impressionist freedom, gives his music a unique language, in which he expresses his fascination by water movements and ocean.

 Karl’s piano unique piano style, falling between French impressionists and the strength of Rachmaninoff.
-His musical interest of evoking water in his piano compositions led him to such prestigious stages as Berlin Philharmoniker, Théâtre de l’Île-Saint-Louis in Paris or St John Smith Square in London.
+His musical interest of evoking water in his piano compositions led him to such prestigious stages as Berlin Philharmoniker, Place des Arts in Montreal, Théâtre de l’Île-Saint-Louis in Paris or St John Smith Square in London.

 After his several recitals in South America his piano playing was acclaimed as ’magical’ by Agenda Clasical de Buenos Aires.
 In Europe, Time Out Lisbon described him as ‘late romantic’ referring to his latest concert played at Teatro do Bairro.
 Karl regularly gives recitals where improvisation on other composers (mainly Rachmaninoff and Ravel) and his own compositions are core part of each of his concert.
 Polish Institute of Culture after his Madrid recital (Casa Galicia) stated that it is ‘’rarely to see such a level of improvisation on current music scenes’’.